← Back to insights

 How is this different from Midjourney or DALL-E?

 Those generate images.
-Claude generates working layouts — components, structure, and interaction coded in HTML and CSS.
+Claude generates working layouts with components, structure, and interaction coded in HTML and CSS.
 They're not the same thing.

 Can Claude match my existing brand?